Waitangi Tribunal: Current COVID-19 Protocol

 c.
 A transcript of the hearing will be made available to all on the distribution list following the hearing, and will be publicly available.

-17. In keeping with the general principles outlined above, whenever a judicial conference can be held by AVL, Zoom or teleconference, this method should be preferred while this protocol is in place.
+22. In keeping with the General Principles outlined above, whenever a judicial conference can be held by AVL, Zoom or teleconference, this method should be preferred while this protocol is in place.

-18. While normal Tribunal practice is to allow claimants and members of the public who wish to attend judicial conferences to do so, while there are ongoing concerns around the possible community transmission of COVID-19 it is appropriate that in-person attendance be limited to counsel, Tribunal members and Tribunal staff.
-Claimants and members of the public may join a judicial conference by AVL, Zoom, teleconference or by viewing the conference via livestream.
+23. While normal Tribunal practice is to allow claimants and members of the public who wish to attend judicial conferences to do so, while there are ongoing concerns around the possible community transmission of Covid-19 it is appropriate that in-person attendance be limited to counsel, Tribunal members and Tribunal staff.
+Claimants and members of the public may join a Judicial Conference by AVL, Zoom, teleconference or by viewing the conference via livestream.

-20. To avoid any requirement for Tribunal members to travel, and having regard to the fact that many Waitangi Tribunal members are in the groups that have been identified as being at high risk to COVID-19, all Panel Meetings should be held remotely (via AVL, Zoom or teleconferencing) while this protocol is in place.
+25. To avoid any requirement for Tribunal members to travel, and having regard to the fact that many Waitangi Tribunal members are in the groups that have been identified as being at high risk to Covid-19, all Panel Meetings should be held remotely (via AVL, Zoom or teleconferencing) while this protocol is in place.

 a.
-A designated site officer to attend to hygiene, physical distancing and safe working practices.
+A designated hygiene officer to attend to hygiene, physical distancing and safe working practices.

 ii. showing signs of illness such as coughing or sneezing;